Polanco’s home run lifts Pirates to sweep of Brewers

 The Pirates nearly doubled their season win total in one weekend.
 They entered the series with a 4-17 record, worst in the major leagues.

-Cole Tucker started the winning rally with a one-out single and Polanco hit a shot to center field one out later.
+Cole Tucker started the winning rally with a one-out single and Polanco hit a shot to center field one out later off a 1-1 cut fastball.

+“It’s a pitch I pride myself in being able to make and I just didn’t make it,” Phelps said.
+“I tried to hit the corner with it and let is loose, back middle, and he put a good swing on it.
+Y’all saw the result.”

 Milwaukee’s Justin Smoak hit a two-run home run in the sixth inning that put his team ahead 4-2.
 He had two hits and three RBIs.